image

 Razu Mohiuddin

 I am an experimental particle astrophysics doctoral student at Case Western Reserve University.
-I'm currently working in the Monreal Lab and the Project 8 collaboration, pursuing my research interests in neutrino physics.
+I'm currently working in the Monreal Lab and the Project 8 collaboration, pursuing my research interests in statistical modeling, deep learning, and neutrino physics.

 Case